MacManus/backbone-express-bootstrap-startup-project/README.md

 1) clone the project

-2) Change the directory name to 'myporject'
+2) Change the directory name to 'myproject'

 3) cd in the project